txkuze/Assitantplayer1/README.md

 - `/ping` - Check bot latency

 ### Music Commands
-- `/assiststart` - Start assistant in voice chat
+- `/assiststart` - Start assistant and activate voice chat listening
 - `/assistclose` - Stop assistant from voice chat
 - `/play [song name]` - Play a song in voice chat

-### Voice Recognition
+### Voice Chat Listening
-Simply send a voice message after starting the assistant, and it will recognize your speech and play the requested song!
+When you use `/assiststart`, the assistant joins the voice chat and continuously listens for commands.
+Simply speak naturally in the voice chat:

+- "Assistant play Challeya" - Play a song
+- "Assistant play Shape of You by Ed Sheeran" - Play specific song
+- "Assistant pause" - Pause playback
+- "Assistant resume" - Resume playback
+- "Assistant stop" - Stop playback

+You can also send voice messages in the chat, and the bot will process them!

 ## Requirements